-23. The wages rates set out in clauses 2, 3 and 4 are based upon the following basic wage rates, and, pursuant to the provisions of Section 21 of the Factories and Shops Act 1934, the Board hereby determines that such rates shall be automatically adjusted as prescribed in clause 24.
-The wages of male juniors and females shall be the percentages of the contemporaneous needs basic wage for the area in which they are employed, and, in addition thereto, the loadings specified in clauses 3 and 4 of this Determination.
+24. The wages rates of amounts in excess of the basic wage set out in clause 2 are based upon the following basic wage rates, and, pursuant to the provisions of Section 21 of the Factories and Shops Act 1934, the Board hereby determines that such rates shall be automatically adjusted by the same amount and at the same time as such basic wage as prescribed by clause 25, wages rates of less than the basic wage shall be ajdusted in proportion to the nearest 6d.